 One of the most iconic bridges in Japan that's surroundings cater to your sweet tooth.

 Originally built in 1673, the bridge was designed in a unique style of having five steep arches.
-These arches were made to represent western Honshu, as well as make it difficult for invading armies to cross the river.
+These arches were made to represent western Honshu (Japan’s main island), as well as make it difficult for invading armies to cross the Nishigawa River.
 The bridge was unfortunately destroyed by a particularly harsh typhoon in 1950.
-It was rebuilt three years later using the same techniques and any of the original bridge that could be salvaged.
+It was rebuilt three years later using the same techniques and parts of the original bridge that were salvaged.

-The second must-visit time is the Kintai-kyo Iwakuni Firework Festival.
+The second must-visit time is the Kintaikyo Iwakuni Fireworks Festival.
 Hosting the second biggest fireworks in the prefecture, the festival happens on the first Saturday in August every year.
 The display goes on for an hour and a half, and you can get all of the classic summer festival food that you could want.

-It might not be the first place on your bucket list for Japan, but this area offers a host of gorgeous sights, and of course, all the ice cream you can stand.
+This area might not be the first place on your bucket list for Japan, but it offers a host of gorgeous sights, and of course, all the ice cream you can stand.